How To Find The 'Spot Within A Spot' | Jake Taylor

-Finding the right spot to present your rig on is crucial if you want to catch more and bigger carp consistently.
+Finding the carp and the right spot to present your rig on nearby is crucial if you want to catch more and bigger fish consistently.
 Most anglers do this by casting out a lead or marker float with a heavy rod and braided mainline, then pulling the rod to the side to feel the bottom.

 OMC's Jake Taylor, however, has a secret method for "feeling the lakebed", which will not only make you far more precise, but will help you when it comes to finding "spots within spots".